LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/initialization.md

 indicator: messaging
 ---

-In order to get started and initialize the In-App Messaging SDK, utilize the following functions:
+In order to get started and initialize the Mobile App Messaging SDK, utilize the following functions:

 1. Initialize the SDK and all of its components, SDK can be initialized with or without a Brand Id.